Lif-Platforms/Ringer-Client-Windows/README.md

 # Install Latest Stable Build
  1. Navigate to the main directory
- 2. Download the file named "Ringer Installer.exe"
+ 2. Download the file named "Ringer Installer.exe".
- 3. Once Downloaded, run the "Ringer Installer.exe", wait a minute for the installer to open
+ 3. Once Downloaded, run the "Ringer Installer.exe", wait a minute for the installer to open.
- 4. Once open, click the "Install" button and ringer will begin installing
+ 4. Once open, click the "Install" button and Ringer will begin installing.
- 5. After the installer completes, search for ringer in windows search
- 6. If you cant find Ringer through windows search, navigate to "C:/Ringer Software" and run "Ringer.exe"
+ 5. After the installer completes, search for Ringer in windows search.
+If you cant find Ringer through windows search, navigate to "C:/Ringer Software" and run "Ringer.exe"

 # Ringer Setup
 **NOTE: This section is for the software setup after installation.
-If you have not installed ringer, please refer to the previous section.**
+If you have not installed Ringer, please refer to the previous section.**
  1. Upon first launch of the ringer software, you should see a window saying "Welcome To Ringer".
-Underneath, click the button "Lets Go"
+Underneath, click the button "Lets Go".
  2. If you do not have a ringer account, click "No, Create One" If you have a ringer account, click "Yes, Log Me In" and login from there.
  3. If you don't have a ringer account, enter your information and click "Create".
 If you get a "Failed to connect to server" message, close the software  and try again later.
  **NOTE: Use unique a unique password.
 Passwords are viewable by the owner of the ringer server.**